ddnet/ddnet-web/www/_posts/2018-06-26-starkiller-finishes-ddnet.markdown

 tag: current
 ---

 With a race time of over 16 hours [Starkiller](/players/Starkiller/) finished the [run\_antibuguse](/ranks/race/#map-run_antibuguse) map yesterday.
-Thus Starkiller is now the first player on DDNet in many years to have finished [all maps](/ranks/) and thus earned 23005 points.
+Thus Starkiller is now the first player on DDNet in many years to have finished [all maps](/ranks/) and by doing so earned 23005 points.
 Congratulations!

 The current [scoreboard](/ranks/):